 2.)
 College Tuition with No Debt

-Excessive student loan debt can have significant consequences over one’s lifetime, including affecting the purchase of homes, getting married, and having kids.
-More and more graduates are accepting jobs outside of their fields of interest, working long hours, or even working multiple jobs to supplement their income and pay off their student debt.
+The constantly rising costs of higher education have led to an increasing number of high school graduates considering alternatives to college.
+Even with merit- or need-based scholarships, students only enjoy a discount of a few thousand dollars per year.
+Excessive student loan debt can have significant consequences over a lifetime and can affect decisions like purchasing a home, getting married, or having kids.
+Today graduates are accepting jobs outside of their fields of interest, working long hours, or working multiple jobs to supplement their income and pay off student debt.

 3.)
 Learn Valuable Skills